kbr/autotask/README.md

     def some_function(*args, **kwargs):
         ...

-A function decorated by ``@cron_task()`` should not get called but has to be imported when django starts up to execute the decorator.
+A function decorated by **@cron_task()** should not get called but has to be imported when django starts up to execute the decorator.
 This will register the function to get executed according to the crontab-arguments.
 These arguments can  be given as python sequences or as a crontab-string.

-``minutes`: list of minutes during an hour when the task should run.
+**minutes**: list of minutes during an hour when the task should run.
 Valid entries are integers in the range 0-59.
 Defaults to None which is the same as '*' in a crontab, meaning that the tasks gets executed every minute.

-``hours``: list of hours during a day when the task should run.
+**hours**: list of hours during a day when the task should run.
 Valid entries are integers in the range 0-23.
 Defaults to None which is the same as '*' in a crontab, meaning that the tasks gets executed every hour.

-``dow``: days of week.
+**dow**: days of week.
 A list of integers from 0 to 6 with Monday as 0.
 The task runs only on the given weekdays.
 Defaults to None which is the same as '*' in a crontab, meaning that the tasks gets executed every day of the week.

-``months``: list of month during a year when the task should run.
+**months**: list of month during a year when the task should run.
 Valid entries are integers in the range 1-12.
 Defaults to None which is the same as '*' in a crontab, meaning that the tasks gets executed every month.

-``dom``: list of days in an month the task should run.
+**dom**: list of days in an month the task should run.
 Valid entries are integers in the range 1-31.
 Defaults to None which is the same as '*' in a crontab, meaning that the tasks gets executed every day.

 If neither *dom* nor *dow* are given, then the task should run every day of a month.
 If one of both are set, then the given restrictions apply.
 If both are set, then the allowed days are complement each other.

-``crontab``: a string representing a valid crontab.
+**crontab**: a string representing a valid crontab.
 See: [https://en.wikipedia.org/wiki/Cron#CRON_expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) with the restriction that only integers and the special signs (* , -) are allowed.
 Some examples:

-- ``* * * * *``: runs every minute
+- * * * * *: runs every minute
-- ``15,30 7 * * *``: runs every day at 7:15 and 7:30
+- 15,30 7 * * *: runs every day at 7:15 and 7:30
-- ``* 9 0 4,7 10-15``: runs at 9:00 every monday and from the 10th to the 15th of a month but only in April and July.
+- * 9 0 4,7 10-15: runs at 9:00 every monday and from the 10th to the 15th of a month but only in April and July.

-If the argument ``crontab`` is given all other arguments are ignored.
+If the argument **crontab** is given all other arguments are ignored.

 ##Requirements